-Charter schools may enroll early childhood students so long as the school also offers a program in elementary or secondary education.
+Charter schools may enroll early childhood students if the school also offers a program in elementary or secondary education.
 Again, the use of Title I funds for preschool is a local decision and regulations apply to all LEAs, including charters.